 A Rough Guide to Roof Replacement Charges

-The figures below are based on our research but as there are such wide variations in both labour charges and material costs that you should get a fixed quote for your specific requirements rather than relying on this data.
+As there are such wide variations in both labour charges and material costs around the UK, you should get a fixed quote for your specific requirements rather than relying too much on this data.

-Up and over roof, concrete interlocking tiles on a 2-bed terraced house – £3500.00
+Up and over roof, concrete interlocking tiles on a 2-bed terraced house – £4000.00

-Up and over roof, concrete interlocking tiles on a 3-bed semi-detached house – £4000.00
+Up and over roof, concrete interlocking tiles on a 3-bed semi-detached house – £4500.00

-Up and over roof, concrete interlocking tiles on a 3-bed detached house – £4500.00
+Up and over roof, concrete interlocking tiles on a 3-bed detached house – £500.00

-Roof with two valleys, concrete interlocking tiles, 3- bed detached house – £5000.00
+Roof with two valleys, concrete interlocking tiles, 3- bed detached house – £5500.00

 Roof with two valleys, concrete plain tiles, 3-bed detached house – £6000.00